 Autumn day trips from Amsterdam

-Scout out Haarlem's cultural scene
+Scout out the cultural scene

 Autumn is the perfect season to become acquainted with all of the cultural goings-on in Haarlem, from 17th-century masterpieces at Frans Hals Museum to a perfectly preserved world of the 18th-century Enlightenment at Teylers Museum in Haarlem - the oldest museum in the Netherlands.
 Wandering amongst the collection of authentic display cases is like leafing through an antique encyclopedia, allowing each object to tell its own story.
 Check out the gig agenda at Patronaat - the iconic venue in a former school gymnasium.
-And don't miss the Haarlem Vinyl Festival in October, dedicated to all things vinyl, from spinning to collecting records.
+And don't miss the Haarlem Vinyl Festival in October, which is dedicated to all things vinyl, from spinning to collecting records.
+Keep an eye on the cultural agenda for all exhibitions and events in Haarlem.

-Discover great nature walks at Nationaal Park Nieuw Land
+Discover great nature walks

 National Park Nieuw Land offers some of the most satisfying walking routes in the whole of the Netherlands, as well as the chance to spot spectacular wildlife.
 Located just east of Amsterdam, its expansive fields and wetlands are still thriving in the autumn months, and sighting birds, deer, foxes and hares is common.
 If you arrive in September-October, you may witness the deer mating season, marked by the clashing antlers of the stags.
-Make sure to also visit the nearby Nature Park Lelystad, home to otters, moose, bison and wild boar.
+Make sure to visit the nearby Nature Park Lelystad, which is home to otters, moose, bison, and wild boar.

 Take part in the autumn harvest